We're an affiliate

 The magnetic resistance is by no means the worst, it still holds a powerful and high resistance.
 It’s just as there is no actual connection against the flywheel, even at its highest resistance you may still be able to slightly push through.

-On the friction resistance spin bike, with the resistance cranked up to the max – pushing the pedals to move the flywheel is virtually impossible.
+On the friction resistance indoor cycling bike, with the resistance cranked up to the max – pushing the pedals to move the flywheel is virtually impossible.

-With either type of spin bike, you’re never going to be training so hard that you need the resistance cranked to its highest level.
+With either type of indoor cycling bike, you’re never going to be training so hard that you need the resistance cranked to its highest level.
 You’ll have it turned up and down yes, but never at the point where it’s almost impossible to move.

 It’s basically the same process of what I described above.
 Instead of the resistance being incrementally added on over time, the entire resistance is thrown on an instant.